An Independent In Bradford Is Fighting Labour By Claiming To Be The Real Pro-Corbyn Candidate

 Only one person in the audience said they had changed their mind on who to vote for after the hustings when the chairman asked for a show of hands.

-Bradford West has already proven to an be a dramatic campaign.
-A week earlier, Shah had walking out of an event organised Bradford Muslim Women's Council after she discovered that no other candidates besides herself and Yaqoob were invited.
+The campaign in Bradford West has already proven to be dramatic.
+A week earlier, Shah walked out of an event organised by Bradford Muslim Women's Council after she discovered that no other candidates besides herself and Yaqoob were invited.

 Shah claimed the event was "discriminatory on the grounds of both religion and gender" as none of the other candidates were given a platform.